tannercarriere/Character-Generator/README.md

 # Refactor in Progress
 Things that need to be done.
-1. Follow MVC design pattern.
+1. Follow MVC design pattern. :heavy_check_mark:
 2. Change view to a web based application
 3. Serialize model classes.
-Ideally using json files in order to better support new view idea.
+Ideally using json files in order to better support new view idea. :heavy_check_mark:

 ## D&D character generator
 This takes from several .txt files to create a random Dungeons and Dragons character.
 The